henrywang08/1906_ConfigMgrAdvLab_Module1-3/instructions.md

 1. [] Click OK in the UPN Suffixes tab and close Active Directory Domains and Trusts
 1. [] From Server Manager > Tools open **Active Directory Users and Computers** !IMAGE[Screenshot](Screens/wypuld2x.jpg)
-1. [] In Active Directory Users and Computers, expand contoso.com and click on the *Users* container
+1. [] In Active Directory Users and Computers, expand contoso.com and click on the *Workshop Accounts* OU
 1. [] Select the user **Mark Steele**
 1. [] Right-click Mark Steele and click **Properties**
 1. [] Click the Account tab and change the UPN suffix of the user to the Microsoft Office 365 domain name <Domain Name>.onmicrosoft.com that you added in Active Directory Domains and Trusts